 PinReach is quite similar to Pinpuff, except it offers a lot more data.
-You’ll find more pages for general analytics, as well as analysis of your boards, a collection of your post popular pins, your most influential followers (great for finding out who has the most potential to re-pin your content to great effect), and more!
+You’ll find more pages for general analytics, as well as analysis of your boards, a collection of your most popular pins, your most influential followers (great for finding out who has the most potential to re-pin your content to great effect), and more!

 4. Pinterest Right-Click for Firefox

-If you have the firefox web browser, you can get an extension that will add an additional menu item to your right-click menu.
-That way, if you run across an interesting image online, you can simply right click it and immediately select “Pin image” to pin the image without having to visit Pinterest first.
+If you have the Firefox web browser, you can get an extension that will add an additional menu item to your right-click menu.
+That way, if you run across an interesting image online, you can simply right-click it and immediately select “Pin image” to pin the image without having to visit Pinterest first.

 5. Pinterest Pro for Chrome